Cornish Art at Home – Two Private Viewings at The Old Vicarage, Broadwoodwidger

 Venue: The Old Vicarage, Broadwoodwidger, Lifton, Devon PL16 0EP

-Ticket price: £5.00 (Please note that pre-booking is essential, and that the number of tickets is strictly limited to 30.)
+Ticket price: £5.00 (Please note that pre-booking is essential, and that the number of tickets is strictly limited to 30 for each session.)
 Light refreshments will be available.

-Parking: Please arrive promptly at 2.30.
+Parking: Please arrive promptly to start the viewing at either 11.00am or 2.30pm.
 There is ample parking at the house.